Understand data scraping vs web crawling differences: definitions, tools, techniques, and when to use each. Plus how proxies support both approaches.

 - Input.
 Crawlers start with seed URLs and discover more by following links.
 Scrapers receive a list of target URLs (often produced by a crawler) and extract data from each.

 - Page processing.
-Crawlers do lightweight processing: extract links, check HTTP status codes, and classify page types.
+Crawlers do lightweight processing: extract links, check HTTP status codes, classify page types.
 Scrapers do deep processing: parse DOM structure, apply selectors, extract and validate specific fields.

 - Scope management.
-Crawlers manage broad scope — which domains, which URL patterns, what depth.
-Scrapers manage narrow scope — which elements on which pages contain the data fields you need.
+Crawlers manage broad scope, which domains, which URL patterns, what depth.
+Scrapers manage narrow scope, which elements on which pages contain the data fields you need.

 Tools for Web Crawling